 Ways to be Reasonably Sure a Woman is Not Pregnant

-The Ministry of Health has developed a simple checklist for use by FP providers to help non- menstruating clients safely initiate their method of choice.
+The Ministry of Health has developed a simple checklist for use by family planning providers to help non- menstruating clients safely initiate their method of choice.
 The checklist is based on criteria endorsed by WHO to determine with reasonable certainty whether a woman is pregnant.
 The tool is very effective and can be used by any health care provider who needs to determine if a woman is pregnant.

 Pregnancy Checklist: How to be Reasonably Sure a Client is not Pregnant